-Gillian King-Bailey is a Ph.D. candidate who joined our PhD program in 2014.
-She is currently completing her laboratory analysis at the Laboratory for Evolutionary Endocrinology in Primates, with Dr. Stacy Tecot.
+Gillian King-Bailey joined our PhD program in 2014 and conducted her research in Santa Rosa National Park.
+She is now writing up her results and completely hormone analyses at the Laboratory for Evolutionary Endocrinology in Primates, with Dr. Stacy Tecot.
 Gillian’s project, entitled “Socioecological correlates of androgens and glucocorticoids in female white-faced capuchins”, examines how androgen and cortisol levels are related to variation and individual behavior and reproductive success in female white-faced capuchins.
 Gillian’s research is funded by grants from the Nacey Maggioncalda Foundation, International Primatological SocietyStone, Sigma Xi, American Philosophical Society (Lewis and Clark Fund), Tulane’s Center for Latin American Studies, Department of Anthropology, and SLA Dean’s Summer Merit Program.
 While in residence at Tulane she enjoys mentoring youth through MentorNOLA, Each One Saves One, and leading Girls in STEM at Tulane (GiST) workshops.
 She is from northern California and graduated with a B.Sc. in Biology from Sonoma State University.

 Claire Sheller is a Ph.D candidate, currently writing her dissertation while teaching courses at Tulane University.
 Dissertation title: The emergence of sex-typical behaviors in juvenile white-faced capuchins (Cebus capucinus) in Guanacaste, Costa Rica: Social and biological factors.
 Her research was funded by the Leakey Foundation as well as Tulane’s Center for Latin American Studies, Department of Anthropology, and SLA Dean’s Summer Merit Program.